joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines for skills:

-1. Skills may be created as players and characters attempt actions as opposed to having a long list of skills and choosing a subset.
+1. Skills may be created as players and characters attempt actions as opposed to having a list of skills upfront and choosing a subset.
-2. Skills may overlap where performing an action gains proficiency points in more than one skill; rolling should only use one of these skills and overlapping should be minimal through more encompassing skills (“stealth” instead of “hide” and “sneak”).
+2. Skills may overlap where performing an action gains proficiency points in more than one rank; rolling should only use one of these skills and overlapping should be minimal through more encompassing skills (“stealth” instead of “hide” and “sneak”).
 3. Skills used by characters may inform the creation of additional life batteries.

 Consider:

 Characters in our game are consistently performing actions that require stealth.
 This prompts the creation of a stealth battery.

-We also decided the hiding (being unseen while still) and sneaking (being unseen while moving) skills overlap.
+We also decided the hiding and sneaking skills overlap; both involve being unseen and only one requires movement.

 Character A has no ranks in any skill.
 Character A succeeds a difficulty 1 hide; earning 1 proficiency point in hiding.
 Character A succeeds a difficulty 1 sneak; earning 1 proficiency point in both hide and sneak.